 Acceleration session: Fava beans

-This Fava bean project is lead by Jolijn Zwart van-Kessel from ZwartvanKessel Advies and is supported by the Dutch province of Overijssel.
-Five companies, covering the entire fava bean chain, are involved in this project: Agricultural company De Kortenhof, AgruniekRijnvallei, Frank Food Products, Bobeldijk Food Group and bakery Fuite.
+Jolijn Zwart van-Kessel from ZwartvanKessel Advies coordinates this project, supported by the Dutch province of Overijssel.
+Five companies, covering the entire fava bean chain, are involved in this project: Agricultural company De Kortenhof, AgruniekRijnvallei, Frank Food Products, Bobeldijk Food Group (TPC member) and bakery Fuite.

 Foodvalley NL and The Protein Cluster organized The Proteins of the Future Summit on the 10th of October, the Dutch National Sustainability Day.
 The most important take-away from this event: a serious business has turned into serious business, this is the era of ‘plantification’.
 Restoring the protein balance has moved up a gear, a success which we have all contributed to.
 As an entrepreneur, NGO, policy maker, investor, student and of course, as a consumer.
 We hope the shared insights, new contacts, innovative products and concepts in Ede inspire you to keep on working on a future proof protein consumption and production.

 A couple of days before the Summit Vivera introduced a vegan quarter pounder.
-Gert Jan Gombert, Chief Commercial Officer of Vivera and keynote speaker during the summit: “The new Veggie Quarter Pounder was launched last week in Sainsbury’s and the reactions were very good.
+Gert Jan Gombert, Chief Commercial Officer of Vivera and keynote speaker: “The new Veggie Quarter Pounder was launched last week in Sainsbury’s and the reactions were very good.
 It is the first raw burger on the market in retail in Europe and it looks exactly like an Aberdeen beef burger.”

 After his presentation, Gombert offered the new Veggie Quarter Pounder to Isabel Boerdam, initiator of the Dutch Week Without Meat and to moderator Jeroen Willemsen, who were both positive about the new product.
-The participants of the Summit could also taste the new innovative product.
+The participants of the Summit could also taste new innovative products.